popova-mariia/tp/docs/DeveloperGuide.md

 ### 9. Improve robustness of flag handling
 **Current Limitation:**
-`edit 1 -med panadol -cough syrup` causes medicine field to be edited to `panadol` while conditions to `ough syrup`.
+`edit 1 -med panadol -cough syrup` causes medicine field to be edited to `panadol` while conditions field to `ough syrup` due to the `-c` flag present.

 **Planned Enhancement:**
 Better flag handling to ensure the intended field is updated as expected when the input contains other flags.